samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 There are a couple of things that should be considered when creating plugins intended to run on all platforms, but only one really big one.
 In short, it is important that a cross platform plugin's registered Angelscript interface looks exactly the same on all platforms, even if your plugin doesn't support some functionality on one platform.
 For example if your plugin has functions foo and bar but the bar function only works on windows, it is important to register an empty bar function for any non-windows builds of your plugin rather than excluding the bar function from the angelscript registration of such a plugin build entirely.
 This is especially true if you intend to, for example, cross compile your application with the windows version of NVGT to run on a linux platform.

 The reasoning is that Angelscript may sometimes store indexes or offsets to internal functions or engine registrations in compiled bytecode rather than the names of them.
 This makes sense and allows for much smaller/faster compiled programs, but what it does mean is that NVGT's registered interface must appear exactly the same both when compiling and when running a script.
 Maybe your plugin with foo and bar functions get registered into the engine as functions 500 and 501, then maybe the user loads a plugin after that with boo and bas functions that get registered as functions 502 and 503.
 Say the user makes a call to the bas function at index 503.
 Well, if the foo bar plugin doesn't include a bar function on linux builds of it, now we can compile the script on windows and observe that the function call to bas at index 503 is successful.
 But if I run that compiled code on linux, since the bar function is not registered (as it only works on windows), the bas function is now at index 502 instead of 503 where the bytecode is instructing the program to call a function.
-Oh no, program panick, invalid bytecode!
+Oh no, program panic, invalid bytecode!
 The solution is to instead register an empty version of the bar function on non-windows builds of such a plugin that does nothing.

 ## Angelscript registration
 Hopefully this document has helped you gather the knowledge required to start making some great plugins!
 The last pressing question we'll end with is "how does one register things with NVGT's Angelscript engine?"
 The angelscript engine is a variable in the nvgt_plugin_shared structure passed to your plugins entry point, it's called script_engine.